mlsquare/gemvq/README.md

-# LatticeQuant
+# gemvq

 A comprehensive library for lattice quantization and hierarchical nested lattice quantization with coarse-to-fine decoding capabilities.

 ## Overview

-LatticeQuant provides efficient implementations of:
+gemvq provides efficient implementations of:
 - **Lattice Quantization**: Quantizing vectors to points on lattices (D4, A2, E8, Z2, Z3)
 - **Hierarchical Nested Lattice Quantization**: Multi-level quantization for progressive refinement
 - **Coarse-to-Fine Decoding**: Progressive reconstruction from coarse to fine levels